DvorakDwarf/Infinite-Storage-Glitch/README.md

 Some dude sent me email saying he has a patent on the idea of storing data on YT.
 It sounded extremely phishy and I could not find the patent on USPTO.
 If you have evidence I'll shut it down.

+Oh and if Youtube sends me a Cease and Desist I'll gladly shut it down too.

 # Infinite-Storage-Glitch

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/96934612/219563410-7728447d-5482-41ae-a3ff-cf8446e16ab7.gif)